dataminer-site/dataminer-site.github.io/docs/api/python/overview.md

 ## Writing Data to Disk

-DuckDB supports writing Relation objects directly to disk in a variety of formats.
+DataMiner supports writing Relation objects directly to disk in a variety of formats.
 The [`COPY`](../../sql/statements/copy) statement can be used to write data to disk using SQL as an alternative.

 ```python
 import duckdb